A photographic trip to discover the jungle of Central America. From the Harpy Eagle to the tiny frogs in incredible colors.

 alcoholic beverages, laundry, international flights, tips.

-Trip for a maximum of 6 people.
+Trip for a group from 2 to 8 people.